ehsteve/roentgen/docs/guide/transmission.rst

 Mass Attenuation Coefficient
 ----------------------------
 The primary component that mediates the x-ray attenuation through a material is its mass attenuation coefficient.
-These tabulated values can be inspected using `roentgen.absorption.MassAttenuationCoefficient`.
+These tabulated values can be inspected using the `roentgen.absorption.MassAttenuationCoefficient` object.
 To create one::

     from roentgen.absorption import MassAttenuationCoefficient
     si_matten = MassAttenuationCoefficient('Si')

 Tabulated values for all elements are provided as well as additional specialized materials.
+These data are provided by the U.S National Institute of Standards and Technology (`NIST <https://physics.nist.gov/PhysRefData/XrayMassCoef/tab3.html>`__) and range from 1 keV to 2 MeV.
 Elements can be specificied by their symbol name or by their full name (e.g. Si, Silicon).
 A list of all of the elements is provided by::